McGossy/Reddit_Scraper/README.md

 This site allows you to view the most common words, dates, and allows you to search through both of those categories.

+# URGENT
+Running this program will take roughly 5 minutes to gather all the submission data.
+It's going through 5000 reddit posts so it needs a second.
+Look at the 'editing main.py' section to alter this time frame.

 ## How to use
-We unfortunately were blocked from uploading this to google app engine due to the sensitive information disclosed in the .json file.
+We unfortunately were blocked from uploading this to google app engine due to the sensitive information disclosed in the .json file and couldn't find a proper solution in time.

 To use this software you will need
 <ul>
   <li>PyCharm 3.8.2</li>